Impostor (TV series)

 This is about people who got into an accident and end up changing faces.

+This series is currently streaming online on Jeepney TV's YouTube Channel every 3:00 pm and 3:30 pm, replacing Bud Brothers.

 Synopsis

-The story revolves around a young province woman named Devin.
+The story revolves around a young provincial woman named Devin.
 Devin believes that she was given an unusual face that no man would ever want.
 She envies women such as Mariz who is unhappily married to Anthony, who is her crush.
 Little does Devin know that Popoy, her childhood friend, has feelings for her.

 One day, both Devin and Mariz are involved in the same car accident.
 Mariz dies while Devin is able to live.
 Devin was given a choice to be able to live by a plastic surgeon named Monique Benitez, but in the face of Mariz.
 Devin agreed and was implanted with Mariz's face.

-Devin is now confused on how to live her new life after leaving Popoy and her poor life behind and starting a new life with a new beautiful face with the man of her dreams.
+Devin is now confused about how to live her new life after leaving Popoy and her poor life behind and starting a new life with a new beautiful face with the man of her dreams.